 The drug Xanax is used to treat anxiety as well as panic attacks.
 It is in the benzodiazepine group, and it is widely prescribed by physicians.
 However, it is also very addictive, and it is often abused.
-A Xanax addiction can be very dangerous, so knowing how to spot the signs of an addiction and getting into a Xanax addiction treatment center West Palm Beach offers is important.
+A Xanax addiction can be very dangerous, so knowing how to spot the signs of an addiction and getting into a Xanax addiction treatment center Jupiter offers is important.

 Changes to Sleep Patterns